UNDP-Data/Vaccine-Equity-Dashboard-Data/README.md

 <ul>
-<li data-menu-item="i0code-tab" hidden> <b>Accessibility: </b>  includes variables that describe the current global supply and its utilisation and in-country prioritisation.
+<li data-menu-item="i0code-tab" hidden> <br> <b>Accessibility: </b>  includes variables that describe the current global supply and its utilisation and in-country prioritisation.

 <table>